robertdebock/rundeck/README.md

 This will create a "data" directory to store all persistent data.

 When everything has been started (should take some 30 seconds) you can visit the URL that you've specified in variables.env.
+You can use these credentials:
+- Username: admin
+- Password: admin

 I've included a few scripts, mostly as a sample:
 - add-to-resources.sh - A script to add hosts to rundeck's resources.xml.